shettyprasadgithub076/Deep-Learning-Architectures-and-Optimization-Strategies-with-PyTorch/README.md

   - **Advanced Optimizers**: SGD with Momentum, Nesterov Momentum, Adagrad, RMSprop, Adam, NAdam, Rprop.
 - **Training, Testing, and Validation**: Detailed processes for model training, testing, and validation.
 - **Classification Models**: Logistic regression, softmax, and deep neural networks (DNNs) for classification tasks.
+- **Regularization Techniques**: Implementation of dropout and weight initialization using the Xavier method.
+- **Batch Normalization**: Applied to stabilize and accelerate training.
+- **Convolutional Layers**: Detailed use of convolution, stride, padding, activation functions, and max pooling.
 - **Model Architectures**: Implementation of several key architectures:
   - **LeNet-5**
   - **AlexNet** (with fine-tuning and pretraining)